waza-ari/fastapi-keycloak-middleware/README.md

 This package is heavily inspired by [fastapi-auth-middleware](https://github.com/code-specialist/fastapi-auth-middleware) which provides some of the same functionality but without the direct integration into Keycloak.
 Thanks for writing and providing this great piece of software!

+## Development

+This project is using [Act](https://github.com/nektos/act) to handle local development tasks.
+It is used to work locally and also to test Github actions before deploying them.